Can I request a pre-project consultation?

 Are research projects treated differently?

-Research projects are covered by the Research Ethics Board (REB), who approve the project and data usage.
+In addition, some academic research projects may involve a privacy and confidentiality review by the Research Ethics Board (REB), who approve projects and data usage.
 For more information, please visit the Office of Research Ethics.

 What are the consequences of not doing a PIA?